Faster Ray Tracing through Hierarchy Cut Code: Related Work

 \section{Related Work}

-One major time-consuming step in path tracing is to compute the intersection between rays and objects in the scene.
-Researchers have long been using parallel computing to speed up this process.
-Representative works include the packet ray trace of Gunther et al. \cite{Gunther2007} and the ray stream trace of Tsakok \cite{Tsakok2009}.
-However, ordinary parallel schemes will encounter the problem of low parallel rates.
-To solve this problem, Aila and Laine \cite{Aila2009} analyze the bottleneck of the existing ray trace scheme and put forward three improvement schemes: replacing the terminated rays, utilizing work queues, and designing wide trees.
-Following these works, Aila and Karras \cite{Aila2010} propose a fast rendering framework by making better use of the treelet structure.
-Wald \cite{Wald2011} takes the idea of terminated rays replacing strategy and comes up with active thread compaction, which improves the GPU path tracing efficiency.
-Antwerpen \cite{Antwerpen2011} uses a similar method to speed up the Monte Carlo light transport.
-The small kernel rendering framework put forward by Laine et al. \cite{Laine2013} seem to solve the terminated ray replacement completely.
-This framework splits the intersecting and shading into different kernels.
-This approach minimizes the number of registers used by each core, and guarantees that terminated ray will not occupy any thread.
-In this way, the maximum number of threads can execute in parallel.
+One of the time-consuming steps in path tracing is the computation of ray-object intersections in the scene.
+To accelerate this process, researchers have explored parallel computing techniques.
+Some notable works in this area include the packet ray trace \cite{Gunther2007} and the ray stream trace \cite{Tsakok2009} \cite{barringer2014dynamic} .
+However, SIMD utilization often face challenges related to low parallel rates.
+Aila and Laine \cite{Aila2009} noticed this problem and discussed several possible improvements: replacing terminated rays, utilizing work queues, and designing wide trees though these methods do not pay off on the GPU of that time.
+So Aila and Karras \cite{Aila2010} proposed another BVH optimization algorithm based on treelet restructuring.
+However, the idea of replacing terminated rays inspire other reserchers.
+Wald \cite{Wald2011} introduced active thread compaction, which improved the efficiency of GPU path tracing by utilizing the idea of replacing terminated rays.
+Antwerpen \cite{Antwerpen2011} adopted a similar method to speed up Monte Carlo light transport.
+Laine et al. \cite{Laine2013} proposed a small kernel rendering framework that splited the intersecting and shading operations into different kernels.
+By minimizing the number of registers used by each thread and ensuring that terminated rays do not occupy any thread, the small kernel approach maximizes the parallel execution of threads.
+These advancements in parallel computing techniques and termination strategies contribute to improving the efficiency of ray-object intersection computations in path tracing algorithms.